 "Many of us relate to others in different ways.
 That is to say, to one person we are a certain kind of person, and to another we are someone entirely different.
 We present different parts of ourselves, depending upon whom we're dealing with.
 But Miriam never changed.
 She was the same to everyone.

-"Now, I can tell you that Miriam had an epiphany in the last two weeks of her life, which she didn't bother to elaborate upon.
-But I believe it was that she—after a long, painful and lonely struggle—had come to terms with her brain tumor, and her rapidly deteriorating awareness, and her inability to speak, and its awful finality.
+"Now, I can tell you Miriam had an epiphany in the last two weeks of her life, which she didn't bother to elaborate upon.
+But I believe it was she—after a long, painful and lonely struggle—had come to terms with her brain tumor, and her rapidly deteriorating awareness, and her inability to speak, and its awful finality.
 As a man of the cloth, of course, I like to think she at last saw the open beckoning arms of The Lord, inviting her to come home.
 There, in the loving protection of our Lord Jesus Christ, is where we all truly belong."

 Norma arrives at the rehab looking like she's about to go out on a date.
 Skin-tight jeans.
 A clinging white or red silk blouse, which usually is open down to the third button.
 Brown loafers, which she casually slips out of as soon as she sits down for morning report.
 She likes to show off her pale, slender, perfectly formed feet.